Photographs courtesy of Ian McNeill's On the Offensive

 “Bribie was certainly no victory!
 We got our bottoms well and truly smacked!”

 - quoted from one junior commander present during 'Operation Bribie'. – Wartime.

-From 5 Pl B Coy 8 were KIA or wounded in 'Operation Bribie' - Feb.
+From 5 Pl B Coy - 8 of the above 9 were KIA or wounded during'Operation Bribie' - Feb.
 1967

 Ambush Near Hoi My

 Under siege was Phuoc Hai,

 To an LZ near Hoi My,

 Ignoring all that was learned at Long Tan.